Skip to content

 What You Should Do After Any Motor Vehicle Accident

 Being involved in a car accident can be overwhelming, frustrating, and confusing.
-In the moments that follow, knowing what to do, and when to do it, is critical to your health, your recovery, and your claim.
+In the moments that follow, knowing what to do, and when to do it, is very important.
 You may also have a surge of adrenaline running through your system, which can mask pain and injury, making it even more important to act and get checked out by a doctor.

 Make sure all drivers, passengers, and pedestrians are safe.
 If anyone is seriously hurt Call 911 Immediately.